redhat-developer-demos/sandbox-go/README.md

 [Developer Sandbox for Red Het OpenShift](https://developers.redhat.com/developer-sandbox/get-started) gives you a renewable 30-day free access to an OpenShift cluster.

-One of the activities associated with this free cluster is the ability to build an application using OpenShift's built-in sourc-to-image (s2i) technology.
+One of the activities associated with this free cluster is the ability to build an application using OpenShift's built-in source-to-image (s2i) technology.
 This technology pulls source code from a git repository and builds an application.

 This sandbox-go repo, written in Go, supports that example (i.e. s2i) for developers that are interested in the Go programming language.